Jasminum angustifolium

-Jasminum angustifolium, the wild jasmine, is a species of jasmine native to India, Sri Lanka and the Andaman Islands.
+Jasminum angustifolium, the wild jasmine, is a species of jasmine native to Sri Lanka and India, including the Andaman Islands.
 It is a climbing shrub with a smooth stem and minutely pubescent branchlets.
+It grows up to 6 meters tall.
+Leaves are dark green and opposite in arrangement.
 The flowers are approximately 1 in in diameter, and resemble a star with seven or eight narrow petals, flowering between June and August.

-This flower, along with Jasminum grandiflorum, play a central role in Buddhist and Hindu temple floral offerings and garlands.
+Its flowers are used as sacred floral offerings and perfumes.
+The root of the plant is also used for medicinal properties.

 Etymology

-'Jasminum' is a Latinized form of the Arabic word 'yasemin', for sweetly scented plants.
+'Jasminum' is a Latinized form of the Persian word 'yasemin', for sweetly scented plants.